Aliases for CHST10 Gene

 GeneCards Summary for CHST10 Gene

 CHST10 (Carbohydrate Sulfotransferase 10) is a Protein Coding gene.
 Diseases associated with CHST10 include Retinitis Pigmentosa 33.
-Among its related pathways are Mannose type O-glycan biosynthesis and N-glycan antennae elongation in the medial/trans-Golgi.
+Among its related pathways are Transport to the Golgi and subsequent modification and Mannose type O-glycan biosynthesis.
 GO annotations related to this gene include sulfotransferase activity and HNK-1 sulfotransferase activity.
-An important paralog of this gene is CHST8.
+An important paralog of this gene is CHST9.

 UniProtKB/Swiss-Prot for CHST10 Gene